skip to content

 This build is sturdy, so don’t be afraid to follow the teamfight target and pressuring it as hard as you can as long as you’re not focused by damage dealers.

-Combo with Embrace the Darkness when sticking to targets to deal significant condition damage and utilize Legend Swapping trait procs to help your bursts.
+Combo with when sticking to targets to deal significant condition damage and utilize Legend Swapping trait procs to help your bursts.

 Details